Chessticulate/.github/profile/README.md

 ## Welcome to Chessticulate!
-This organization hosts several components related to our chess website, including a JavaScript chess engine called Shallowpink, a chessticulate api built with FastAPI, and a worker pool service to validate moves using Shallowpink.
+This organization hosts several components related to our chess website, including a chess engine called Shallowpink, a chessticulate api built with FastAPI, and a worker pool service to validate moves using Shallowpink.

 <!--